Dutch Oven Accessories for Cast Iron Cooking

 20. Tongs – Regular and Long Handled

-Long-handled tongs are a little awkward to use but are needed around hot campfires and very hot cast iron ovens.
+Long-handled tongs are awkward but needed around hot campfires and very hot cast iron ovens.

-Using them to gently move the hot coals on your Dutch oven as well as underneath it will keep your hands and arms scorch-proof.
+Using them to move the hot coals on your Dutch oven gently and underneath it will keep your hands and arms scorch-proof.

-I like wood and bamboo in between the hot metal and my skin, these Grillhogs are the ones I use. {Wish they still looked that good though!}
+I like wood and bamboo in between the hot metal and my skin, and these Grillhogs are the ones I use.
+I wish they still looked that good, though!

 21. Dutch Oven Liners

-These liners can be made from parchment paper as well as foil and really is a personal choice as to whether you use them at all.
+These liners can be made from parchment paper as well as foil, and it is a personal choice as to whether you use them at all.

-This is because the parchment paper could tear when stirring and you will have that mess to clean up anyway.
+The parchment paper could tear when stirring, and you will have that mess to clean up anyway.

 The parchment paper liners are great when baking bread, biscuits, or desserts as they prevent sticking.

-They are available in all shapes and sizes to make sure you get the right size for your oven.
+They are available in all shapes and sizes to ensure you get the right size for your oven.

 22. Cooking Oil

 Cooking oils are not all the same.
-Dutch ovens operate at their very best when using a good quality cooking oil that can burn at a high burning point.
+Dutch ovens operate at their best when using a good quality cooking oil that can burn at a high temperature.

-When choosing oil I always look for organic and naturally refined with genetic modifications.
-At the moment I am using Pure Grapeseed Oil for cooking and seasoning my cast iron.
+When choosing oil, I always look for organic and naturally refined with genetic modifications.
+Currently, I am using Pure Grapeseed oil for cooking and seasoning my cast iron.

 23. Deep Fryer Basket

-Camping is the only time I utilize my Dutch oven as a deep fryer so the deep fryer basket for me is a must.
+Camping is the only time I utilize my Dutch oven as a deep fryer; the deep fryer basket for me is a must.

 You might want to consider an inexpensive splatter screen for safety.